surfedushare/pol-harvester/README.md

 bash start.sh
 ```

-This will build and run the software in the background.
+This will build and run the backend software in the background.
 The exact same command gets used when deploying a new version of the harvester to production.

 After this basic installation you'll need to load the data.